NTNU-Cybernetics-Subjects/lonewolf/README.md

-# Path planning simulation for an ATV in a terrain based enviroment using GBPlanner2
+# Path planning simulation for an ATV in a terrain based environment using GBPlanner2

 This project is based on [GBPlanner2](https://github.com/ntnu-arl/gbplanner_ros) from ntnu-arl, together with a new simulator utilizing a atv model taken from [sigirdmellomseter/lonewolf](https://github.com/sigridmellemseter/lonewolf)